Selfless Service:

 By Marcus Southworth

-Have you noticed that the world is bright and the future filled with hope when you are doing what is right?
+Have you noticed that the world is bright, and the future filled with hope, when you are doing what is right?
 It seems that all of us feel guided from time to time by a personal, spiritual compass that helps us to discern the things that we should and shouldn't do.
-When we are true to these impressions, I find that our faith is strengthened, our confidence that God is with us improves, and a pattern of answered prayers emerge.
-This pattern encourages us even more, our threshold for challenge expands and our faith grows.
+When we are true to these impressions, I find that our faith in God is strengthened, our confidence that He is with us improves, and a pattern of answered prayers emerge.
+This pattern of humility encourages us along life’s path.
+Our capacity to meet life’s challenges expands and our faith grows.

-Nevertheless, there is a human condition that nibbles away at our constancy and commitment.
-Without the nibbling, we all seem to want to do what is right.
-But, the humanness in us draws us back.
-In spite of our moments of greatness, most of us come back down from the mountain.
-Sometimes our descent is enshrouded with pride and glitter of some great accomplishment.
+Nevertheless, there is a human condition that nibbles away at our commitment and our desire to do what is right.
+Despite our moments of perfect obedience or simple acts of kindness, most of us come back down from the mountain.
+Sometimes our descent is enshrouded with pride and glitter of our great accomplishments.
 Sometimes, that weary descent is in abject defeat where we wallow in our hopeless state.
 Whether the descent is in glory or defeat, the fact remains, we are descending.
-It is of this descent that I resist.
-It is the ascent that I want to emulate.
-This brings a thought to my mind, why can't I persist in an even, constant, and everlasting path leading upward?
+This struggle brings a thought to my mind, why can't I persist in an even, constant, and everlasting path leading upward?
 Why must I come down from the mountain?

 I suppose that we are all subject to emotional, physical, mental and spiritual distractions.
-That is why, when one of us rises above those challenges, and transcends the gnawing pain, we set them on a pedestal-- because we want to be like them.
-When I was 17 years old, I dreamed of being great.
-I pondered and wondered about great men and women.
-I thought about the lives they lived and what they were like, and what sets them apart from the rest of us.
-In that apprehensive condition, late one night, I penned this short verse:
+That is why, when one of us rises above those challenges, and transcends the gnawing pain of complacency, we set them on a pedestal-- because we want to be like them.
+When I was 17 years old, I dreamed of being great at something.
+I pondered and wondered about great men and women and what sets them apart from the rest.
+I chose several as my personal heroes.
+I learned and pondered about the lives they lived and what obstacles they may have experienced.
+In that thoughful condition, late one night, I penned this short verse:

 "Men who meet the challenge when mountains thwart the path,